troclaux/notes/aws.md

 - key pairs: used for SSH access to Linux or RDP to Windows instances
 - elastic IP: static public IP address for your instance

+- inbound traffic: traffic that comes into a resource from the outside
+  - instance <= traffic = outside
+- outbound traffic: traffic that goes out from a resource to an external destination
+  - instance = traffic => outside

+### workflow

 1. choose an AMI (ubuntu, amazon linux, windows, etc)
 1. choose an instance type (e.g. t2.micro, m5.large)
 1. configure instance details (VPC, subnet, IAM role, etc.)